HolidayVibe Maldives

 Seasons and Timing

-The Maldives offers year-round diving, but conditions shift with the monsoons.
-Here's what each season brings:
+The Maldives offers year-round diving, but conditions shift noticeably with the two monsoon seasons.
+Here's what each brings:

 Northeast Monsoon (December–April)